Arlo vs Arlo Pro vs Arlo Pro 2

 When it comes to outdoor use, the three can also be effective.
 However, you may lose some when the temperatures get very cold.
 This could be something you should keep in mind.
 The biggest issue with cold is that it can make the low battery light turn on, which means it may slow down on response time.
 The remedy to this is to keep your cameras plugged at all times.

-If battery life is your primary concern, you should know that battery life between charges can be increased or decreased based on certain settings.
+If battery life is your primary concern, you should know that battery life between charges can increase or decrease based on certain settings.
 If you schedule it to come on at specific times rather than all day-you increase your battery life.
 Lowering the camera’s video quality can also save battery power.

 In the world of home surveillance and security, you have options.
 In the battle of Arlo vs Arlo Pro vs Arlo Pro 2 which HD indoor/outdoor camera is best, it is a really difficult choice.
 There is not one single camera option that is going to be a “hands-down winner”.